Developing Writing for Photo Projects

 Integrating writing into a photo project presents unique challenges—how do images and text relate to one another?
 What is the most effective way to present them together?
 And most importantly, how can photographers elevate their writing to match the strength of their photographs?

-This 6-week online class is designed for photographers interested in incorporating text into their work, offering guidance on developing and refining their writing through workshops, guided readings, and discussions.
+This 6-week online class is designed to help photographers develop their image-text work by focusing on language as a material and examining how it functions on its own and in combination with images.
+Through workshops, guided readings, and discussions, students will produce an image-text zine or chapbook, using new work or a project they've been developing.
 Suitable for photographers at any stage of their project, this course supports a range of writing styles, from research-based nonfiction to lyrical prose.
 Those working on focused, book-oriented projects will find it especially rewarding.

 Images © Raymond Meeks and George Weld, The Inhabitants